zt-iot/rabbit/proverif_global_facts.md

 policy check.

-For each fact declaration `F` with argument types `t1, ..., tn`, generate a distinct constructor `global_F(t1, ..., tn): bitstring`, using the existing value-type translation.
+For each fact declaration `F` with argument types `t1, ..., tn`, generate a distinct data constructor `F__global_fact(t1, ..., tn): bitstring`, using the existing value-type translation.
 A nullary fact uses a nullary constructor.
 Generated names must not collide with other declarations, events, or channel messages.
 These constructors have no equations or reductions; channel privacy, rather than constructor secrecy, protects the store.